RevPAR Guide | Calculator + 7 Smart Ways To Maximize RevenueAugust 1, 2019

 7 Smart Ways to Maximize Revenue

 These tips should help improve your revenue per available room:

 - Offer Discounts: Pick out target audience members and offer them special deals.
-These might be folks on your newsletter list or your Facebook fans.
-Let the word get out that loyalty pays off.
+For example, these might be folks on your newsletter list or your Facebook fans.
+In other words, make sure your audience knows that loyalty pays off.

 - Loyalty Program: Speaking of loyalty, offer rewards to repeat customers.
-This includes discounts, gift vouchers, and special tours of local attractions.
+For example, this includes discounts, gift vouchers, and special tours of local attractions.

 - Special Add-ons: Package together room stays with free meals, free airport transfers, free shuttle service to special events, and drink discounts.

 - Checkout Offers: What better time to offer a discount on your customers’ next stay than at checkout.
 Have lobby signs announcing the discount for those who book their next stay directly through the hotel website.

 - Understand Seasonality: It doesn’t make sense to lavish your discounts on customers during the slow season.
 Frankly, it just eats into your profits without increasing your business.
 Save your best discounts for the busy season where they will do the most good.

 - Improve Service: Ensure your employees deliver great service.
 It’s cheaper than fancy renovations and can be just as effective.
 A better hotel experience can be a very cost-effective strategy.